 - The symptoms are only minor or nonexistent: ask your ophthalmologist for advice first, and if advised to stay home, monitor your condition attentively.

 - If the symptoms worsen: call your doctor to arrange a meeting for that day or go to the Emergency Room.
 All burns caused by acid or alkali agents require prompt intervention and evaluation by a doctor.

 If you cannot tell with certainty what type of substance you have been exposed to in an accident at the workplace, ask your employer for relevant documentation to present the doctor with.
 All industries must keep an MSDS (Materials Safety Data Sheet) on any chemicals used and provide product labels with appropriate pictograms warning about product hazards.
 Show your physician the MSDS, or if the data-sheet is not available, the label of the product.

 People Who Suffer Vision Loss Due to Chemicals May Proceed with Product Injury Claims

 All industry institutions that work with harmful chemicals must have specific health and safety procedures.
 If an employee suffers injuries from exposure to those chemicals, the employer could be held responsible and deemed negligent if the necessary regulations were not in place.

 Employers must provide proper and adequate means for employees to work.
 This responsibility includes:

 - Maintaining safe machinery and equipment

 Chemical burns can create long-term problems, so receiving the best possible compensation is essential.
-Please call our Miami-based attorney today at 305.416.9805 if you suffered a chemical-related accident caused by a product malfunction or employer negligence and find out if you are entitled to claim compensation.
+Please call our Miami-based attorney today if you suffered a chemical-related accident caused by a product malfunction or employer negligence and find out if you are entitled to claim compensation.
 Take a look at our Verdicts and Settlements page and our many testimonials.